uikit/uikit-site/docs/pages/sticky.md

 ## Overflow Flip

-In combination with other sticky options the `overflow-flip: true` option can be used to cover an element by following content or reveal it by previous content.
-For example, if the element sticks to the top, using this option will cover it by the following content.
-Using bottom position in combination with a negative start will allow the element to be revealed by the previous content.
-If the element overflows the viewport, the `overflow-flip` option will flip the position option and disable overflow scrolling.
+The `overflow-flip` option disables the sticky behavior for oversized content.
+Instead, it only flips the sticky position if the element is larger than the viewport.
+Changing the scroll direction will not affect the sticky position.
+Together with the `start` and `end` options, two nice sticky effects can be achieved.
+Cover an element by following content or reveal it by previous content.

 ```html
 <!-- Section will be covered by the next section -->